Q. I am a student working for UCA. Will I get paid overtime for extra hours worked over the 40 hours per week?

 A. It depends.
 Are you exempt from the FLSA or nonexempt?
 If exempt, it is appropriate to keep the record of the comp time within the department.
 If nonexempt, it is not appropriate.
 All overtime for nonexempt employees must be reported to Human Resources through Internet Native Banner (INB).
 Supervisors are not authorized to handle overtime in any other manner.

 Compensatory time used to cover the time the university is closed during Christmas break:

 Q. Will I have to save all my vacation days to cover the time the university is closed at Christmas break?

-A. No. Any working hours that the university is closed during the Christmas break that is not covered by the state authorized holidays and postponed state authorized holidays, may be covered by either compensatory time (overtime earned during pervious periods) or vacation leave.
+A. Any working hours that the university is closed during the Christmas break that is not covered by the state authorized holidays and postponed state authorized holidays, may be covered by either compensatory time (overtime earned during previous periods) or vacation leave.

 Q. Who is eligible to earn comp time to cover this period of university closure?

 A. All Employees.
 Normally only non-exempt (from the Fair Labor Standards Act – FLSA) employees are eligible to earn compensatory time, but exempt (from the Fair Labor Standards Act – FLSA) employees may be allowed to earn compensatory time for special circumstances and not change their status as exempt employees.

 Q. If I can earn comp time to cover the days which the University is closed, does that mean I am considered a non-exempt employee?